-Objectives Family caregiving for older adults is a challenging and exhausting process that creates and exacerbates multiple psychological challenges.
-The aim of this study was to identify the psychological challenges of family caregivers of older adults’ dependent in daily functioning.
+Objective Family caregiving for older adults is a challenging and exhausting process that is associated with multiple psychological challenges.
+This study aims to identify the psychological challenges of family caregivers of older adults with dependency in activities of daily living in Iran.

-Conclusion Family caregivers of older adults face various psychological challenges that, if neglected, can lead to burnout, decreased quality of life, feelings of failure, increased psychological stress, and a reduced ability to perform caregiving tasks.
-Therefore, addressing these challenges is crucial for promoting caregivers' mental health and improving the quality of care provided to older adults.
+Conclusion Family caregivers of older adults in Iran face various psychological challenges that, if neglected, can lead to decreased quality of life and reduced ability to perform caregiving tasks.
+Addressing these challenges is crucial for promoting caregivers’ mental health and improving the quality of care provided to older adults.

 Type of Study: